We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You know you want a mattress you can flip, but what about the other features?
 Consider these factors as you search for your mattress:

 Mattresses come in three main types: innerspring, foam, and hybrid.

-Most older flippable mattresses are innerspring, but you won’t find many true innerspring mattresses now, since most mattresses listed as innerspring are actually hybrids.
+Most older flippable mattresses are innerspring, but you won’t find many true innerspring mattresses now since most mattresses listed as innerspring are hybrids.

 Both foam and hybrid mattresses are flippable.
-Hybrid mattresses tend to cost more, but they also tend to last longer and offer more support because of their spring coils.
+Hybrid mattresses may cost more but also last longer and offer more support because of their spring coils.

 With a one-sided mattress, only one side will have foam and other support materials.
 The other side will offer nothing more than a distinctly uncomfortable base.

-A mattress with symmetrical design, however, offers the same layers of support on both sides.
+A mattress with a symmetrical design, however, offers the same layers of support on both sides.

 Not all flippable mattresses are designed to be symmetrical — a hybrid with two firmness options will likely have less foam on the firmer side.
 But it’s a pretty safe bet that you can flip a mattress with symmetrical construction.